learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

-## Customers and their Orders (a One-to-Many join)
+## Orders, Order details and Product Details (a Many-to-Many Join)

-Return a list of all the customers first and last names along with a record for each of their order numbers, order dates and statuses.
+Return a list of customer first and last names, product names, quantities, and date ordered for each of the customers and each of their orders.
+Sort these in descending order by the order date.

+Note: This will require joining 4 tables!
+This can be tricky!
+Give it a shot, and if you're still stuck, turn to the next section where you'll see how to write subqueries which can make complex queries such as this much simpler!

 ```python